 We have set up a pupil-led steering group and have an action plan to ensure that:

-If you would like to find out more or be part of the RRSA Steering Group please contact Emma.
-We will look to run a workshop for parents in the Autumn term to provide you with more information about the above.
+We recently ran a workshop for parents in the Autumn term to provide more information about the above.

 Article 31: You have the right to play and rest